kellerflint/Course-Resources/content/AI For Devs - Course Project Proposal.md

 Suggested Timeline:
 - M5 - Complete initial app design and API integration
 - M7 - Implement basic functionality and user interface
-- M9 - Incorporate at least one advanced technique (e.g., RAG, context management, etc.).
+- M9 - Incorporate advanced techniques (such as RAG, context management, etc.).
 Have a functional MVP
 - Final Presentation - Polished MVP app with advanced features implemented and tested

-### Custom Pathway Option
+## Custom Pathway Option

 If you have a specific area of interest not covered by the predefined pathways (such as computer vision, reinforcement learning, natural language processing, AI ethics, etc.), you can propose a custom project.
 This option is highly flexible but requires more initiative in planning and resource gathering.
 You may also adapt or adjust one of the predefined pathways if you prefer.